Junior: Hey, if everyone made the world a better place, it'd be perfect!

 - Animorphs: One Megamorphs has the kids be made aware that they're living in a much-worse alternate timeline (genocide and slavery are commonly accepted facts of society, women who don't Stay in the Kitchen are sent to reeducation camps, the Yeerks are on the brink of victory thanks to a totalitarian government, Jake is a Small Name, Big Ego sociopath).
 They end up chasing the villain through time, and end up wiping him (or rather, his human host) from existence by ensuring his host's parents never met (as the host is aware of both timelines, he accepts the fate decided for him).

-- One Goosebumps book has a variation in which the jerk isn't shown the result of their non-existence: the protagonist unwittingly does this to his horrible little sister, and decides the world (or at least his life) is much improved by her absence.
+- Goosebumps — The Cuckoo Clock of Doom: A variation in which the jerk isn't shown the result of their non-existence.
+Instead, her protagonist brother Michael unwittingly does this to his horrible little sister Tara, and decides the world (or at least his life) is much improved by her absence.

 - A Bit of Fry and Laurie: An important media mogul (a clear Anonymous Ringer for Rupert Murdoch) is about to throw himself off a bridge when his guardian angel appears to show him how the world would be without him.
 It turns out that without him, everyone lives together in peace and harmony, and people are well-educated and cultured since he wasn't able to create his media empire which would profiteer heavily on creating divisions in society through glorification of violence and spreading bigoted discourses against minorities.
 When they return to the bridge, the media mogul tells the angel that he wants to be brought back to life in this universe, because it is ripe to be exploited for his own profit.
 At this point, the guardian angel, realizing that he is a lost cause who will never improve, pushes him off the bridge himself.